 - 6. Go to System > Overview > Accelerators.
-You can see both GPU and Processing Accelerators sections. - 7.
-Expand the specific accelerator to see the following sensor information: - Power consumption - Temperature details - NOTE: Logical temperature sensors are not displayed in the iDRAC interfaces.
-Only physical temperature sensors are displayed. - i NOTE: You must have iDRAC login privilege to access the accelerators' information. - NOTE: Power consumption sensors are available only for the supported accelerators and are available only with Datacenter license. - NOTE: iDRAC interfaces may not display the information of power and thermal sensors that are dependent on the host operating system (operating system).
+You can see both GPU and Processing Accelerators sections. - $\ensuremath{\textbf{7.}}$ Expand the specific accelerator to see the following sensor information: - Power consumption - Temperature details

+NOTE: Logical temperature sensors are not displayed in the iDRAC interfaces.
+Only physical temperature sensors are displayed.

+(i) NOTE: You must have iDRAC login privilege to access the accelerators' information.

+NOTE: Power consumption sensors are available only for the supported accelerators and are available only with Datacenter license.

+NOTE: iDRAC interfaces may not display the information of power and thermal sensors that are dependent on the host operating system (operating system).
 In this case, install the GPU drivers (ROCm package) in the host operating system.

 - It is recommended to perform A100 GPU CEC firmware update before updating the Accelerators firmware. - Do not perform GPU CEC and Accelerators firmware update simultaneously to avoid failure of updates.
 Perform an AC or virtual AC power cycle after the firmware update failures.
 Doing so avoids further failures of a single update that is caused by a previous update failure. - The firmware update for the HGX A100 8-GPU Baseboard FPGA may take between 60 and 90 minutes to complete. - HGX A100 8-GPU Baseboard FPGA and CEC DUP updates must not be triggered simultaneously.
 It is recommended to follow these steps: - 1.
 Update the CEC firmware. - 2.
 Perform a virtual AC or a manual AC cycle. - 3.
 Update the FPGA firmware. - 4.
 Perform another virtual AC or manual AC cycle. - To update the PDB CPLD from the operating system, start a cold reboot.
-After the update, a virtual AC cycle is performed. - NOTE: Occasionally, the accelerators send 0 values for power consumption.
-Therefore, PLDM also uses 0 values and displays the same in the UI.
-Although, the values are automatically corrected in subsequent readings. - NOTE: PCIe Devices are dependent on the device drivers and firmware to respond to iDRAC requests.
+After the update, a virtual AC cycle is performed.

+(i) NOTE: PCIe Devices are dependent on the device drivers and firmware to respond to iDRAC requests.
 These devices log LC message HWC9053 (communication that is lost with the device) when the required drivers and firmware are not loaded or when the server is in the Pre-OPERATING SYSTEM environment (UEFI shell and Lifecycle Controller page).